Shengfeng233/PINN-for-NS-equation/README.md

 The annotates are in Chinese

+This implementation uses two dimensional cylinder pass flow data from Raissi(see reference)

+Sparse spatio and temporal data training are implemented respectively

+You can plot comparsion pics and gifs in plot.py

 # Reference:
 Raissi M, Perdikaris P, Karniadakis G E. Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations[J].
 Journal of Computational Physics, 2019, 378: 686-707.